 Then switch it out for the higher magnification eyepiece to experience the magnificent shape and craters of the moon as they explore other parts of the cool space.
 From these thoughts alone – it can be very mind-stimulating.

 Having a child with special needs can be challenging.
 That is why you want the best for them.
-What do you think of these 12 LEDs & 7 color-changing modes night light and built-in mini music player for living room and bedroom?
+What do you think of these 10 LED Nebula Cloud and 10 color-changing modes night light plus an ocean wave with moving speed that you can adjust.

 Autistic children are susceptible to mood changes due to lighting.
-Worst is, humming, flickering, and harshly colored lights can be confusing or hurtful to them.
+The worst is, humming, flickering, and harshly colored lights can be confusing or hurtful to them.
 This is where lights with mellow colors can help.
 Providing lighting that is controllable and monitored in the child’s room can help them relax.

-Totobay’s Remote Control Ocean Wave is a glowing projector.
+Eicaus 2-in-1 Night Light Projector is a glowing device.
 The oceanside design makes them feel like they are on the ocean, sitting and enjoying the waves and taking the temper right out of their heads.
-It has a remote control that can be used to control the duration of the lights to your preference.
-It is also adjustable to any angle you choose to give the perfect ambiance.
+Use the remote control and auto-off timer to change the moods change the modes choosing either ocean wave, starry projection mode, or both.

 16) Super Soft 5 Lbs Calming Weighted Blanket for Kids

 People with autism have so much energy that they have issues with sleeping or staying still.
 So you want a kind of blanket to help them with that.
 You need a sensory blanket that will put them to sleep with ease and stay asleep for long periods of time.

 This Supersoft & Calming Weighted Blanket is made with the science of pressure therapy to provide the feeling of being hugged.
 It comes with a cover that is pre-attached and made of a special kind of fabric with dots for that sensory stimulation needed.
 The weighted blanket itself ties on the inside to the plush outside cover, keeping it from slipping around inside the cover.